AkshayUpadhyay2162/Virtual-Voice-Assistant-/README.md

 # Virtual-Voice-Assistant-
-A virtual voice assistant made by using python speech recognition module which will perform various task by taking voice commands.
+A virtual voice assistant made by using python speech recognition module which will perform various tasks by taking voice commands.